 Also clearly lay out the repercussions of not meeting restaurant operations expectations, following the training schedule, or achieving their goals.
 If something comes up and they miss a day of training, will they get an extra day?

-Speaking of questions, remind employees they can come to you with questions about the training manual and its content.
+Speaking of questions, remind employees they can come to you with questions about the training program and the manual’s content.
 Encourage them to ask you and other employees for help.
 No dumb questions here.

 For the last section of your introduction, you can add a disclaimer.
 Your training manual isn’t a legal contract.
 Make that clear and that employment is at-will, which means that either you or the employee are free to end the relationship at any time.